 Volunteers play a valuable role in the delivery of services offered by the Cara Trust.
 The involvement of volunteers means we can respond to the needs of our service users in a flexible and dynamic way and service users enjoy receiving a service and meeting people from all walks of life.

-We currently have volunteers helping as cooks, fundraising, in office admin, writing newsletters, as complementary therapists, helping set up and meet and greet at support groups, running activities in groups and as counsellors.
+We currently have volunteers helping as cooks, fundraising, in office admin, writing newsletters, helping set up and meet and greet at support groups, running activities in groups and as buddies.

 What people say about volunteering with Cara:

 “In 1987 I intended to help start Cara (with raising money) just so that I, as a mum, was equipped to educate my four children who had just started being sexually active.
 I’ve stayed!
 I find I’ve been educated, enhanced, improved by men and women, straight or gay, living with or affected by HIV.
 I’m so grateful.”